A Vegan Diet with Soybeans May Significantly Reduce Hot Flashes: Exploring the Gut Microbiome Connection

 New Research Highlights a Specific Diet

-New research published in the December issue of Complementary Therapies in Medicine looked at how diet can influence the frequency and severity of hot flashes.
-The researchers found that one specific diet significantly impacted hot flashes and reduced their frequency and severity by up to 96%.
+New research published in the Journal Complementary Therapies in Medicine looked at how diet can influence the frequency and severity of hot flashes.
+The researchers found that one specific diet, a low-fat vegan diet garnished with soy can significantly impact hot flashes and reduce their frequency and severity by up to 96%.

 Study Design and Findings